Max Klymenko

-Maksym Klymenko (Максим Клименко; born 1995) is a Ukrainian-born British internet personality and educator, recording short videos for TikTok and YouTube, regarding career, business, brands and public issues.
-His most popular series, titled Career Ladder, focuses on him attempting to guess careers of people met on the street under 2 minutes, while standing with them on a ladder.
-As of October 2025, Klymenko has 8.1 million followers on TikTok, and about 3.6 million subscribers on YouTube.
+Maksym "Max" Klymenko (/en/; Максим «Макс» Клименко /uk/; born 27 July 1995) is a Ukrainian internet personality and educator, recording short videos for TikTok and YouTube, regarding career, business, brands and public issues.
+His most popular series, titled Career Ladder, focuses on him attempting to guess careers of people met on a street in under two minutes, while standing with them on a ladder.
+As of July 2026, Klymenko has 9.7 million followers on TikTok, and about 4.44 million subscribers on YouTube.
 He is based in London, England.

-Early life and educations
+Early life and education

-Maksym Klymenko was born in 1995, and grew up in Mykolaiv, Ukraine.
-He has four degrees, in law, economics, business, and sociology, including from the University of Southampton, London School of Economics, and Warwick Business School.
+Maksym "Max" Klymenko was born on 27 July 1995, in Mykolaiv, Ukraine.
+He graduated from the Odesa National Economics University in economics, from the Warwick Business School in business, from the London School of Economics in sociology, and from the University of Southampton in jurisprudence.
 He formerly worked as a lawyer and a consultant.

 Career

-Klymenko began his creative career by writing a blog about artificial intelligence, later also starting a podcast.
+Max Klymenko began his social media creative career by writing a blog about artificial intelligence, later also starting a podcast.
 In 2018, he started a YouTube channel, where he originally published videos about books and AI.
 He also founded an educational channel on TikTok.
-Klymenko has created videos about career, business, brands and public issues, garnering over 7.7 million followers on TikTok, and 3.4 million subscribers on YouTube, as of September 2025.
-In 2024, he began creating a series of short vertical videos, titled Career Ladder, in which he stands on the back rungs of a ladder, inviting one guest at a time to stand on the front side, attempting to guess their career through a series of questions in under 2 minutes.
+Klymenko has created videos about careers, business, brands and public issues, garnering over 7.7 million followers on TikTok, and 3.4 million subscribers on YouTube, as of September 2025.
+In 2024, he began creating a series of short vertical videos, titled Career Ladder, in which he stands on the back rungs of a ladder, inviting one guest at a time to stand on the front side, attempting to guess their career through a series of questions in under two minutes.
 Klymenko stated the format was created to discuss careers without the biases which accompany such conversations, including someone's appearance, income, status, and location.
 The format was subsequently copied by numerous creators, becoming one of the most popular on TikTok.
-In 2025, he was nominated for the Creator of the Year Award at the bCreator Awards, the largest digital content creators' awards in the United Kingdom.
+In 2025, he was nominated for the Creator of the Year Award at the Creator Awards, the largest digital content creators' awards in the United Kingdom.

 In 2021, he also recorded a speech for TED Talk regarding social media.